2015 CLASSICAL GREEK THEATRE FESTIVAL of WESTMINSTER COLLEGE presents Sophocles' "ELECTRA"

 Traditionally, Greek Theatre is performed at dawn so bring breakfast, a blanket, and enjoy your morning in the garden with this live theatre performance.

-The Classical Greek Theater Festival of Westminster College will mount and tour a production of Euripides’ dark tragedy HECUBA, a play rarely read and seldom performed in recent years.
+In September of 2015 The Classical Greek Theater Festival of Westminster College will mount and tour a new production of Sophocles’ tragic masterpiece ELECTRA.

-Euripides (c.
-480 – 406 BC), was one of the three great tragedians of classical Athens, the other two being Aeschylus and Sophocles.
+Sophocles (c.
+497 – 406 BC), was one of the three great tragedians of classical Athens, the other two being Aeschylus and Euripides.